abeaugustijn/libstring/README.md

 These are some functions which will likely be added in the near future.
 * string_dup - duplicate a string
 * string_index_of - find the index of a substring
-* string_join - give an array of strings and concatenate them into a new string
 * string_split - splits the string at a given set of characters and returns an array of `t_string` instances
 * string_to_low - convert all characters to lowercase
 * string_to_up - convert all characters to uppercase